Looking for Syria options, U.S. remains cool to using force

-Pentagon officials said the U.S. military was continuously reviewing Syria options, in case a need arose.
+At the Pentagon, officials said the U.S. military was continuously reviewing Syria options in case a need arose.

 One Middle Eastern diplomat said Washington and its allies are concerned that Assad's confidence on the battlefield is undermining the now-stalled peace talks that have taken place in Switzerland.

 The diplomat, speaking on condition of anonymity, acknowledged there is a "rethinking" of Syria policy in Washington, but played down any suggestion the United States is entertaining dramatic military moves that could oust Assad.